fatihsinanesen/TURKFACT/README.md

 The project was developed by Fatih Sinan Esen and Sahin Emrah Amrahov from the Department of Computer Engineering at Ankara University, Türkiye.

-If you would like to use the code or the dataset for scientific or educationak purposes, please cite our work as follows: Esen, F. S., Amrahov, S. A. (2024) TURKFACT: A Multi-Class Machine Learning
+If you would like to use the code or the dataset for scientific or educationak purposes, please cite our work as follows:

-Model for Fact-Checking Turkish Text Content.
+Esen, F. S. and Amrahov, S. A. (2024) TURKFACT: A Multi-Class Machine Learning Model for Fact-Checking Turkish Text Content.
 URL: https://github.com/fatihsinanesen/TURKFACT

 ## Features